MxUI/MUI/README.md

 2. (preferred) Utilise the provided CMake build files to create a local or system-wide installation of the library.
 In this case there are a number of CMake parameters you should consider:
 	1. CMAKE_INSTALL_PREFIX=[path] - Set the path to install the library, otherwise the system default will be used
 	2. CMAKE_BUILD_TYPE=Release/Debug/.. - Set the compilation type (only changes options for compiled wrappers)
-	3. USE_RBF=ON/OFF - If set to ON then a dependency on Eigen is created
-	4. C_WRAPPER=ON/OFF - Specifies whether to compile the C wrapper during installation
+	3. C_WRAPPER=ON/OFF - Specifies whether to compile the C wrapper during installation
-	5. FORTRAN_WRAPPER=ON/OFF - Specifies whether to compile the Fortran wrapper during installation
+	4. FORTRAN_WRAPPER=ON/OFF - Specifies whether to compile the Fortran wrapper during installation
-	6. PYTHON_WRAPPER=ON/OFF - Specifies whether to compile the Python wrapper during installation, relies on a working Python3 toolchain
+	5. PYTHON_WRAPPER=ON/OFF - Specifies whether to compile the Python wrapper during installation, relies on a working Python3 toolchain
-	7. PIP_INSTALL=ON/OFF - Only applies if PYTHON_WRAPPER=ON, uses system default pip3 command
+	6. PIP_INSTALL=ON/OFF - Only applies if PYTHON_WRAPPER=ON, uses system default pip3 command

-<sup>1</sup> Only true if the Radial Basis Function (RBF) spatial interpolation scheme is included at compile-time.

 ## Publication